 - Behaviour: The degree to which participants apply what they learned during training when they are back on the job.

 - Results: The degree to which targeted outcomes occur as a result of the training and the support and accountability package.

 Over a series of four articles, let’s examine The Kirkpatrick Model and how Tribal Habits can help any organisation with reporting on all four levels – automatically!
 We’ll see how organisations can select the appropriate level of reporting and utilise the information at each level to improve its training topics.
-And certainly, for professional services training, the ability to gather high-quality data which can demonstrate the learning and understanding outcomes from training is critical to supporting training budgets and initiatives.
+And certainly, the ability to gather high-quality data which can demonstrate the learning and understanding outcomes from training is critical to supporting training budgets and initiatives.

 What is Kirkpatrick Level 2 Learning trying to measure?

 I think from the easiest way to think about Kirkpatrick Level 2 is simply ‘Has the participant actually acquired new knowledge?’.
 Ideally, they have learnt knowledge directly related to the course content and its objectives.
 However, if the participant encountered additional learning on other topics, or the content triggered insights into other areas, then we should acknowledge that too.
 Training should stimulate all learning.

 Associated with the concept of learning is understanding.
 A more robust analysis at Level 2 would be the degree to which the participant actually understood, not just acquired, the knowledge in the training activity.
 Understanding is pivotal to the participant’s ability to improvise, adapt, combine or extend the knowledge in on-the-job application.
 It’s one thing to remember the training content, but another thing to fundamentally understand it.